Extradition in the United Arab Emirates

 What Is Extradition?

-Extradition is the process of transferring a person accused or convicted of a crime from one country to another country for further legal proceedings.
+Extradition is the process of transferring a person accused or convicted of a crime from one country to another for further legal proceedings.
 For instance, a crime is committed in one country.
 The suspect is identified, but authorities failed to detain them in time.
 The alleged criminal then flees abroad.
 To find him, a person is declared wanted internationally.

 How Does Extradition Work Under UAE Law?

 The rules for extradition requests are based on international treaties and national legislation.
 The foundation of the UAE extradition law in Dubai and other emirates is Federal Law No. 39 of 2006.
 In 2023, it was amended by Federal Law No. 38.
+These Dubai extradition laws operate within complex legal frameworks and are influenced by international criminal law, which governs cooperation among nations and the handling of transnational crimes.

 Additionally, specific aspects of extradition are contained in the Constitution, the Criminal Code, and the Criminal Procedure Code of the UAE.
 In particular, the country’s Constitution prohibits the extradition of its own citizens and political refugees.

-- The act committed must be considered a crime in both states – in both the requesting country and the UAE
+- The act committed must be considered a crime in both states – in both the requesting country and the UAE.

-If the requesting country does not meet the criteria or is not sufficiently justified, extradition can be avoided.
-To do this, it’s important to timely engage a qualified extradition UAE attorney.
-Our team has been working in this jurisdiction for many years.
+Challenging the legality of an extradition request is a common defense strategy employed by extradition lawyers.
+To do this, it’s important to timely engage a qualified extradition lawyer in Dubai.
+Our extradition law firm has been working in this jurisdiction for many years.
 Therefore, we know how to build an effective defense strategy against unlawful extradition.

 Countries with Extradition Treaties with the UAE